Combined oral contraceptive pill- first prescription

 Explain that only the first pill is taken on the first day of the woman's period.
 Future packets will all be started on the same day of the week as the first packet, following a strict 28-day cycle.

 Advise women to choose a time of day when they can consistently take their pill to help get into a habit, and make it easier to remember.
-If they take it more than 48 hours after the last pill (ie more than 24 hours late) it counts as a missed pill.
+If they take it more than 48 hours after the last pill (that is, more than 24 hours late) it counts as a missed pill.

-The FSRH guidance14 now states there are no health benefits to patients of having a monthly withdrawal bleed.
+The FSRH guidance now states there are no health benefits to patients of having a monthly withdrawal bleed.
 All women should therefore be advised of all combined hormonal contraception (CHC) regimes, both standard and tailored, and allowed to choose the alternative they prefer.

 Tailored regimes for CHC